Psalm 13 – Enlighten My Eyes

 Will You forget me forever?

 How long will You hide Your face from me?

 a.
-How long, O LORD?
-It seems that every child of God has asked this question at one time or another, and that every follower of God has felt neglected by God – or at least that they have waited a long time for God to do what needs to be done.
+How long, O Lord?
+It seems that every child of God has asked this question at one time or another, and that every follower of God has felt neglected by God – or at least that he has waited a long time for God to do what needs to be done.

 i.
 “If the reader has never yet found occasion to use the language of this brief ode, he will do so ere long, if he be a man after the Lord’s own heart.”
 (Spurgeon)